Chart Color Schemes

 Spencer Park features high concentrations of lone person households, with a lower-than-average median household size

-Family households constitute 58.3% of all households, including 17.3% couples with children, 26.6% couples without children, and 13.2% single parent families.
-Non-family households comprise the remaining 41.7%, with lone person households at 39.6% and group households making up 1.8%.
-The median household size is 2.1 people, smaller than the Rest of WA average of 2.4.
+Family households comprise 58.3% of all households, including 17.3% couples with children, 26.6% couples without children, and 13.2% single parent families.
+Non-family households account for the remaining 41.7%, with lone person households at 39.6% and group households making up 1.8%.
+The median household size is 2.1 people, which is smaller than the Rest of WA average of 2.4.

 Frequently Asked Questions - Households